-Senior Executive Director Member of Nominating Committee Mr Chen, Tie-Min was appointed to the Board on 30 August 2004 and was last re-elected to the Board on 30 April 2018.
+Senior Executive Director Member of Nominating Committee

+Mr Chen, Tie-Min was appointed by the Board on 30 August 2004 and was last re-elected to the Board on 29 June 2020.
 Previously the Executive Chairman of the Board, he was re-designated as Senior Executive Director, effective 2 January 2018.

-Mr Chen is the Chairman of Yageo Corporation and Chilisin Corporation, both TWSE-listed companies in Taiwan.
+Mr Chen is the Chairman of Yageo Corporation, Chilisin Corporation, and Tong Hsing Electronic Industries, which are TWSE-listed companies in Taiwan.
 Mr Chen holds a Bachelor of Engineering Science degree from the National Cheng Kung University, Taiwan.